SoWhitIs/school-district-analysis/README.md

 ***

-### School Summary,  Result: _Greater Affect_
+### School Summary,  Result: _Greater Effect_

 *   Unlike the results for the District Summary,where data was seen as whole, when we take a look at Thomas High School on a per school level, the absence of the ninth grade testing scores, were rather noticeable.
 We see significant jumps in _Math_, _Reading_ and _Overall_ passing percentages, respectively, seeing  about a **30%** boost as as result in calculating this new dataset, as seen in the images below.

 <p align="center">
   <i><b>School Summary: Thomas High School</b></i>